dmki-tuwien/lpg-normalization/README.md

-Since this repository contains a submodule for the [Northwind](https://github.com/neo4j-graph-examples/northwind) graph dataset, the command `git clone https://github.com/dmki-tuwien/lpg-normalization.git --recurse-submodules` needs to be used.
+Since this repository contains a submodule for the [Northwind](https://github.com/neo4j-graph-examples/northwind) graph dataset, the command `git clone https://github.com/dmki-tuwien/lpg-normalization.git --recurse-submodules` needs to be used to clone the repository.

 Please also download all datasets as described in the `graphs/` folder before running the evaluation.